 Traveling to Nagaland for the Festival

 The average traveler thinks at least twice before visiting North East India.
-Because it is difficult to navigate without proper information.
-While the Government has taken measures to improve road conditions and internal highways in Nagaland, the present conditions are not conducive to smooth internal road travel across the State.
+Because it is difficult to navigate without the proper information.
+While the Government has taken measures to improve road conditions and internal highways in the state, the present conditions are not conducive to smooth internal road travel across the State.

 Regular buses and shared taxis ply between Dimapur to Kohima and Kohima to Kisama.
 Getting to the festival venue from Dimapur can be managed without much of a hassle.
-One of the reasons why Kisama & Hornbill Festival receives such huge tourist footfall even without great overall road conditions in Nagaland.
+One of the reasons why Kisama & the festival receives such huge tourist footfall even without great overall road conditions in the state.

 There are several stay options for tourists in and around Kisama Heritage Village.
 Such as guest houses, camps, and hotels.
 Hotels are more likely to be found in Kohima.
 While guest houses and camps spring up around the festival venue every year and accommodate the tourists.
 Pre-booking them is highly recommended.
 As they remain booked during this time owing to the tourist rush.